LoginRadius/docs/content/tutorial/react/index.md

 ---
 title: "Get started with React"
 tags: ["React", "GetStarted"]
-description: "This is a tutorial with IDX and React basic implmentation."
+description: "This is a tutorial with IDX and React basic implementation."
 ---

 # Get Started - React.js

-The tutorial lets you implement LoginRadius user registration, login and view profile on your React.js based application.
+The tutorial lets you implement LoginRadius user registration, login, and view profile on your React.js based application.

 > [Create an account](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register) to get started if you don't have one yet!